SpringVaS/RefinementOfVotingRules/README.md

 ## Dependencies

-The project depends on a fork from VCFVR (https://github.com/SpringVaS/verifiedVotingRuleConstruction).
-The project can be prebuild as described in the ROOT file.
-Currently, they are then added as component to Isabelle by invoking
+This project depends on a fork from VCFVR (https://github.com/SpringVaS/verifiedVotingRuleConstruction).
+This dependency can be prebuild as described in its ROOT file.

-`isabelle components -u PATH_TO_theories`
+This project should build by running
+  `isabelle build -d $PATH_TO$/verifiedVotingRuleConstruction/theories/ -b -P "output" -D `pwd` `